dogweather/forkful/content/en/dart/dates-and-times/calculating-a-date-in-the-future-or-past.md

   \ dealing with scheduling, reminders, or any feature that depends on date\u2026"
 lastmod: '2024-03-13T22:44:59.832692-06:00'
 model: gpt-4-0125-preview
-summary: "Calculating a date in the future or past is a common task for programmers,\
-  \ dealing with scheduling, reminders, or any feature that depends on date\u2026"
+summary: Calculating a date in the future or past is a common task for programmers, dealing with scheduling, reminders, or any feature that depends on date calculations.
 title: Calculating a date in the future or past
 weight: 26
 ---